neocogent/solardash/README.md

 This script is run periodically by a cronjob to ensure the sum of power in/out does not drift too far due to accumlated measurement errors.

-As can be seen in query above I use a battery voltage of 14.5 (LiFePO4) to indicate FULL, but you could alter the query for a differrent voltage (depends on battery) or other criteria.
+As can be seen I use a battery voltage of 14.5 (LiFePO4) to indicate FULL, but you could alter the query for a differrent voltage (depends on type of battery) or other criteria.
 This is a simple test which has been working ok for me.

 ### Bonus - Solar Tunnel - Optional

   (for viewing dashboard via remote server)

 This is an extra I needed because I wanted to view my dashboard externally on another server without opening my raspberry pi to the world.
 I do this using a secure reverse tunnel created by ssh.
 The solartunnel.service file opens a tunnel to a given IP (a system you must have login access to and preferably set up with key auth, avoiding passwords).
 It uses autossh to monitor and maintain a more robust tunnel.
-So follow these extra steps if this is useful for you.
+Follow these extra steps if this is useful for you.

 1. Install autossh:  `sudo apt install autossh`.

 2. Copy the `solartunnel.service` to the `/lib/systemd/system` directory and edit it to have desired remote and local ports, and suitable user@host values.
-You probably need to enable GatewayPorts on the given host system (set in `/etc/ssh/sshd_config`) to allow the tunnel to work.
+You probably need to enable GatewayPorts on the remote host system (set in `/etc/ssh/sshd_config`) to allow the tunnel to work.
+Enable the service: `sudo systemctl enable solartunnel` and try it `sudo systemctl start solartunnel`.
+You can sheck status or use `sudo netstat -ntp` to see if the port is listening on remote host.

-3. Append, or integrate as suitable, the example reverse proxy lines given in nginx-proxy.conf.
-Obviously this will depend on how you embed the dashboard into an existing web server config, but these lines are the core of what you may add on.
+3. Append, or integrate as suitable, the example reverse proxy lines given in `nginx-proxy.conf`.
+Obviously this will depend on how you embed the dashboard into an existing web server config but these lines are the basics of what you would add on.

-4. Test the dashboard from your remote server.
+4. Test the dashboard viewable via your remote server.